secretjc/pcf/README.md

 python run.py --main_config ../_config/main.yaml --topo_config ../_config/b4_config.yaml
 ```

-The main configuration file specifies the scheme(FFC, PCFTF, PCFLS, PCFLS+) and the output path.
+The main configuration file specifies the scheme(FFC, PCFTF, PCFLS, PCFCLS) and the output path.
 The topology configuration file specifies the topology information including the capacity file, the traffic file and the tunnel file.
 You will also need to provide the number of link failures you want to design for in the topology configuration file.
 To use FFC or PCFTF, please also provide the number of tunnels between each pair as a parameter.
 See pcf/_config/main.yaml and pcf/_config/b4_config.yaml for more detailed format.

 ## How to generate tunnels: